phosrei/odin-recipes/README.md

 # odin-recipes
-A basic recipe website to assess proficiency of fundamental HTML knowledge
+A basic recipe website to assess proficiency of fundamental HTML and CSS knowledge